Wollastonite’s various properties make it a beneficial additive to ground material in the production of livestock with the following effects.

-At a microscopic level, wollastonite particles have an acicular structure.
-This means that they are composed of needle-like crystals.
 Many people are familiar with diatomaceous earth (DE) – the silicon-rich shell fragments of ancient marine life – and its pest control properties.
-Wollastonite has a similar effect: the needle-like calcium silicate crystals scratch and dessicate the skin and exoskeleton of insects and insect larvae.
+Wollastonite has a similar effect: its needle-like calcium silicate crystals scratch and dessicate the skin and exoskeleton of insects and insect larvae.
 The advantage of wollastonite is that unlike DE which loses its “edge” when it gets wet, wollastonite retains its beneficial properties even in moist environments like soil, manure, bedding, and inside the digestive system.
-This leads to a number of potential applications in the livestock sector:

 Cattle (Dairy and Beef)